 eCampusOntario H5P Studio is provided as part of our set of Open Publishing tools.
 This platform was developed by the innovative team at Wilfrid Laurier University Library.
 For inquiries, please feel to contact us at open@ecampusontario.ca

-Your Task: Use the eCampusOntario H5P Studio to create an interactive activity for your class to review for a test or assess prior knowledge about a topic.
+Use the eCampusOntario H5P Studio to create an interactive activity for learners to review for an assessment or to assess prior knowledge about a topic.